**Updated July 2022**

 I spend a lot of time on LinkedIn; I’ve been using it since 2010.
-It’s the best social platform for the B2B small to medium businesses I work with.
+It’s the best social platform for the B2B clients that I work with.
 Unfortunately, LinkedIn can be really cringey.
 I don’t do click-bait posts, spammy messages or send out 100s of connection requests.
 My approach is to take the stories from a business and create content around this.

 The basics of LinkedIn and why you should be using it have been covered many times before.
 I’m not going to reinvent this – there are some useful links at the bottom of this blog.
-But I do want to share how I use LinkedIn and get the most out of it, based on 11 years and a lot of trial and error.
+But I do want to share how I use LinkedIn and get the most out of it, based on 12 years and a lot of testing and learning.

 Your LinkedIn presence should have the following elements in place: